Tolemak/Traverian/README.md

 ## Installation

 1. Install Traverian globally via npm: `npm install -g traverian`.
-2. Ensure you have TypeScript installed on your system.
+2. Ensure you have JavaScript installed on your system.
 3. Run Traverian using the command `traverian`.

 ## Usage